 From Kamasi to Kendrick and beyond

-It is somewhat hard to imagine this record being played live on stage, so how should this work?
-‘The idea is to work quite freely with all the material and to play more like a remix or a dub version of Sleep.
-Each live presentation of SLEEP will be different.
-This might be quite a jazzy approach’, Spechtl explains.
-Just like the nature of Jazz is a complex one, Specht’s solo record cannot be matched to one particular genre.
-However, free forms of Jazz might have been an influence: ‘I have started listening to Jazz.
-I like KAMASI WASHINGTON who was featured on KENDRICK LAMAR‘s ‘To Pimp a Butterfly’ but I also listen to older stuff like John Coltrane’, states Spechtl.
-However, he would not describe his music as any kind of Jazz: ‘Very often I tried to work with only one chord and this is very unusual if it comes to Jazz’.
+Due to the album’s comprehensive structure and sound it is hard to imagine how a live performance of its eight new songs could work.
+Therefore, Spechtl follows a creative principle that allows for variation.
+‘The main idea is to use the new material in order to present a remix or a dub version of Sleep.
+Each live presentation of SLEEP will be different and individual.
+That’s a bit of a jazzy approach’, Spechtl explains.
+Indeed, free forms of Jazz have been an influence for the musician during the process of creating Sleep: ‘Lately, I’ve started listening to Jazz.
+I like KAMASI WASHINGTON who was featured on KENDRICK LAMAR‘s ‘To Pimp a Butterfly’.
+But I also listen to older stuff like JOHN COLTRANE’.
+However, he does not refer to his music as any kind of Jazz: ‘Very often I tried to work with only one chord and this is very unusual if it comes to that particular genre’.

-Andreas, how did you come up with the idea of doing a record about sleep at all?
+How did you come up with the idea of doing a record about sleep at all?

 Speaking of lyrics and vocals, the field recordings that are being used on Sleep include speech as well.
 How did you decide to choose the right passages?

 At what time of day did you record the songs for SLEEP?
-Was it possibly late in the day?

-It becomes obvious that Spechtl is fascinated with the idea of half-sleep, meaning that state of mind ‘when you are still being able to perceive but at the same time already drifting into that other world’, as he explains.
-This is also the way he thinks the record works: I guess the record really works at the break of day just as it does when night falls.
+It is rather obvious that Spechtl is fascinated with the idea of half-sleep, meaning that state of mind ‘when you are still being able to perceive but at the same time already drifting into that other world’, as he explains.
+This is also the way he thinks the record works: ‘I guess the record really works at the break of day just as it does when night falls.
 The whole record might be about intermediate stages’.
 Therefore, it is no surprise that he currently enjoys short naps during the daytime:

 Sleep is out via staatsakt/caroline international.